-- A route is a navigation path from one place to another destination.
-Routes are good if you want to get somewhere quickly, but the path you take is not that important.
-If you go off the route, then your app may re-route you along a different path to your destination with sometimes surprising results.
+- A route is used to navigate from a place to your destination.
+Routes are good if you want to get somewhere quickly, but how you get there is not that important.
+If you go off the route, then your app may re-route you along a different path to your destination.

 - A track is a detailed sequence of data points collected in the field, a breadcrumb trail showing the way.
 Tracks are best if you want to follow a very specific path.
-We use tracks in our GPX files.
-If you go off the track, you are on your own.
+We use tracks not routes in our GPX files.
+If you go off the track, you will need to find your own way back.

 Where do I download the GPX files?

-- For access to book resources (thanks for your purchase!) please first create an account on our website.
-Then login and select the book you purchased, for example Best Walks of NSW Mid-North Coast.
-The GPX files are listed, click the button to download the file for your chosen walk.
+- For access to book resources, select the book you purchased, for example Best Walks of NSW Mid-North Coast.
+The GPX files are listed in the same order as the book, click the button to download the file for your chosen walk.

-- GPX files are also available for download for other trails on our website, without needing a member login.
-Simply accept the terms and conditions and click the button to download the file to your device or computer.
+- GPX files are also available for download for other trails on our website.

 How do I use the GPX files?